 - It helps me to learn how each surgeon works, so that I can decide which patients to refer to which surgeon in future.
 (For the record, I rate Susan highly, and regularly recommend her to my patients: she’s not just a high quality surgeon, but I also really love the way she looks after her patients, treating them with interest and kindness – which isn’t something you always find!)

-Most physios do not go to see their patients in theatre; but personally, if I can, I do – and I encourage all in my team to do so.
+Most physios do not go to see their patients in theatre; but personally, if I can, I do.
 Essentially, for me, the operating theatre is the point where the surgeon hands over the baton of care to the physio; and if the physio isn’t there, then I think that’s a big opportunity lost.
 I think it allows me to do a better job for my patients.
 And if I can’t go (for example, because the patient comes to me after they’ve had surgery, or because it’s done as an emergency case and I can’t get there, or because the surgery is done on the NHS in a trust where they don’t allow external physios access), I try to make sure I get as much information from the surgeon as possible.

 Observing our patients in theatre isn’t how we’re taught to work, largely I suspect because physiotherapy is an undergraduate degree that prepares its students to join the NHS where time and money are scarce; but for me, this is one of the reasons I decided to work in private practice.
 And I’m always surprised that more private practitioners don’t do it.